AstralShadow/RRPG/README.md

 _All details about my idea will stay hidden until i implement them.
 And if all goes smooth, i may actually be able to compile that for Windows 7_

+## Edit 2022-02-11
+It actually compiled for Windows 7 (because i compiled on Windows 7).